moogj/Programming-for-Data-Science-with-Python-Nanodegree-program/README.md

 Explore US Bikeshare Data

 ### Description
 In this project I used Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
-I wrote Python code to import the data and answer interesting questions about it by computing descriptive statistics.
+I wrote Python code to import the data and answered interesting questions about it by computing descriptive statistics.
 I also wrote a Python script that takes in raw data input to create an interactive experience in the terminal to present the statistics.

 ### List of software, firmware and hardware used
 * Python 3, NumPy, and Pandas installed using Anaconda.